Shipping Infectious Substances

 - Part 4 requires the means of containment to display the appropriate safety marks.

-Section 5.16 requires the use of a Type 1A package.
-However, with the recent Ebola outbreak, we have realized that these packages are not large enough for items such as personal protective equipment, gowns, gloves, linen, waste, etc.
+Section 5.16 requires the use of a Type P620 packaging.
+However, with the Ebola outbreak in 2015, the TDG Directorate realized that these packages were not large enough for items such as personal protective equipment, gowns, gloves, linen, waste, etc.

-As such, a person may apply for an Equivalency Certificate in order to transport Ebola contaminated waste in a means of containment, other than a type 1A, that provides an equivalent level of safety.
+As such, a person may apply for an equivalency certificate in order to transport Ebola contaminated waste in a means of containment, other than a Type P620 packaging, that provides an equivalent level of safety.
 The person must provide the required information listed in Section 14.1 of the TDG Regulations and include a detailed description of the packaging he/she proposes to use.

 You may apply: